adam-poulton/slashdiablo-maphack/CONTEXT.md

 kind.
 A criterion is answered by whichever variant satisfies it.
 _Avoid_: version, flavour, form, slot

+**Roll**:
+One of the amounts a source can grant, out of the range its properties are held in.
+The best roll is every property at the top of its range and the worst every property at the bottom.
+A criterion is answered on whichever roll suits it and reports the range either way; a catalogue item has to be said at one, because an item carries a number where a source carries a range.
+_Avoid_: value, amount, instance

 **Ingredient**:
 One of the things a source is made from, named by its code and kept in the order they go in: the runes of a runeword in socket order.
 A source made from